planetarian/KCDocumentation/Chrome83KC3Fix.md

 This may be the most ideal option, as you can use this alternative browser purely for KC while your everyday browsing remains secure.

-You can find a stable build of Chromium v81 here: https://www.googleapis.com/download/storage/v1/b/chromium-browser-snapshots/o/Win_x64%2F737173%2Fchrome-win.zip?generation=1580439619624464&alt=media
+You can find a stable build of Chromium 81 in a .zip package here: https://www.googleapis.com/download/storage/v1/b/chromium-browser-snapshots/o/Win_x64%2F737173%2Fchrome-win.zip?generation=1580439619624464&alt=media

+just extract it somewhere and run Chrome.exe.